KennyVilella/excavator_simulator_mujoco/model/excavator/README.md

 ![Angle schematic](image/angle_convention.jpg)

 * The boom angle is calculated as the angle of the **CH** segment relative to the horizontal plane.
-* The arm angle is calculated as the agnle of the **HM** segment relative to the horizontal plane.
+* The arm angle is calculated as the angle of the **HM** segment relative to the horizontal plane.
-* The bucket angle is calculated as the agnle of the **ML** segment relative to the horizontal plane.
+* The bucket angle is calculated as the angle of the **ML** segment relative to the horizontal plane.

-From these three input parameters, the full pose of the excavtor can be calculated using simple trigonometry, as explained in the following.
+From these three input parameters, the full pose of the excavator can be calculated using simple trigonometry, as explained in the following.

 Note that angles are defined as positive counter clockwise, while it is the opposite in MuJoCo.